A Week on the Road

 In this guest blog, TMC fleet manager Josh Kintz discusses his week out on the road with TMC driver Robert Martin.

 On Monday, Robert unloaded at John Deere in Ankeny, IA and then came to the terminal for a trailer wash and inspect so we could drop it for a 48 back at John Deere.
 We had a minor breakdown with the new trailer, but eventually got the tires free from lock up.
-Robert and I then picked up some machinery from Omara Ag in Des Moines, threw some straps and went to Pioneer in Tipton, OH for delivery.
+Robert and I then picked up some machinery from Omara Ag in Des Moines and threw some straps on.
+The machinery hauling was for Pioneer in Tipton, OH for delivery.
 We had to stop an hour short due to the amount of hours we had to drive.

 We got back on schedule Tuesday, no tarp insulation from Johns Manville in Bremen, IN.
 Hauled that to an Amazon.com distribution center in Lexington, KY.
 No parking at consignee so we stopped at a truck stop 15 minutes from Amazon, the shower was nice.
 Luckily, we were the first truck to arrive and did not have to wait in line.

 On Wednesday, we started thinking about positioning for the weekend.
-We picked up some lumber from Moulding Millwork in Jeffersonville, KY and took it to their location in Chicagoland.
+We picked up a lumber hauling job from Moulding Millwork in Jeffersonville, KY and took it to their location in Chicagoland.
 The tarping went well because we had two sets of hands, and they had a free spot in the shade.
 We bypassed a truck stop and got to the consignee Wednesday night.